OlivierLD/raspberry-coffee/NMEA-mux-WebUI/README.md

 ```
 See in the `builder.sh` how web resources are copied, and from where.
 Then look into `to.prod.sh` how it launches a Gradle build, and in the corresponding `build.gradle`
-that it only depends on `NMEA.multiplexer`.
+that it only depends on `NMEA-multiplexer`.

 ### Full Nav Server, extended
 all features: NMEA multiplexer, Celestial Computer, Tides, Almanacs publication, Weather Wizard, Small screens, ...